Production of the $\eta_{1}(1855)$ through kaon induced reactions under the assumptions that it is a molecular or a hybrid state: The production of the via the reaction

-The exotic states $\eta_{1}(1855)$ $(\equiv \eta _{1})$ and $\eta _{1}^{\prime}(1855)$ $(\equiv \eta _{1}^\prime)$ can be produced via the $Kp$ reaction, where the diagram is shown in Fig.~\ref{Fig: Feynman} when the $t$-channel exchange of the $K/K^{\ast }$ mesons is considered.
-In the present work, the contribution from $s$-channel with nucleon pole is not considered since such contribution is negligibly small \cite{Wang:2017qcw}.
-In addition, since the coupling strength of $\eta _{1}^{(\prime )}NN$ is unknown, and the Reggeized $u$-channel with nucleon exchange usually has a small contribution to the cross section \cite{Wang:2017qcw}, therefore, the contributions from the $u$-channel with nucleon exchange is also not considered in this work.
+The exotic states $\eta_{1}(1855)$ $(\equiv \eta _{1})$ can be produced via the $\bar{K}p$ reaction, where the diagram is shown in Fig.~\ref{Fig: Feynman} when the $t$-channel exchange of the $K/K^{\ast }$ meson is considered.
+In the present work, the contributions from the $u$- and $s$-channel are negligibly small because they are strongly suppressed due to the reason that the two channels proceed with the annihilation of a quark pair in the initial state and the creation of an additional light quark pair in the final state.
+Moreover, since the total cross section may be reduced after introducing Reggeized treatment for baryon exchange \cite{Wang:2017qcw}, the contributions from the $s$- and $u$-channel with baryon exchange will not be included in this work.